merkle-open/terrific-micro/README.md

 # Readme - Terrific Micro

-Terrific Micro is a powerful application for development of simple and complex frontend projects with a tiny footprint.
+Terrific Micro is a powerful application for simple and complex frontend development with a tiny footprint.
-It provides you with a proven but still flexible structure to develop your frontend code.
+It provides a proven but flexible structure to develop your frontend code.
-To unleash the beast it's useful to read more about the Terrific concept on [terrifically.org](http://terrifically.org) first.
+To unleash the beast it's recommended to read more about the Terrific concept on [terrifically.org](http://terrifically.org) first.

 ## Table of contents